RasaHQ/rasa/docs/installation.rst

 -----------------------------

-To use the ``supervised_embeddings`` pipeline you will need to install tensorflow and, for entity recognition, the sklearn-crfsuite library.
+To use the ``supervised_embeddings`` pipeline you will need to install Tensorflow and, for entity recognition, the sklearn-crfsuite library.
 To do this, run the following command:

 .. code-block:: bash